stefanv/skimage-org/governance.md

 If a *trustee* retires, a new *trustee* shall be elected by the *contributors*.

 The *contributors* may, in exceptional circumstances, offer a vote of no confidence in one or more *trustees*.
 This must be proposed and seconded.
 There must be a two thirds majority vote of the *contributors* to depose a *trustee*.

+## Elections

+*Community* elections are held by closed ballot.
+The vote of each contributor is weighted by:

+ - `max(sqrt(nr_years_active_contribution), sqrt(5))`

+Years of active contribution are defined as those years in which x PRs have been merged (counting a maximum of one per month).